multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 In order to receive a reward the staker must be registered for the required amount of time.
 But the current implementation of the protocol allows users to stake most of the funds immediately before distribution of the reward.
-The `isEligible` function verifies that the staker should be registered at least `ProtocolDAO`. `RewardsEligibility MinSeconds` amount of seconds before the rewards cycle starts (this happens after the first minipool is created), but this check takes into account only the first staking, and the first staked amount may be minimal.
+The `isEligible` function verifies that the staker should be registered at least `ProtocolDAO`. `RewardsEligibilityMinSeconds` amount of seconds before the rewards cycle starts (this happens after the first minipool is created), but this check takes into account only the first staking, and the first staked amount may be minimal.
 Therefore, users can use this possibility to their advantage.